0danny/Inix/README.md

 - ~250 lines of code.
 - Pure C# code, only 1 import to use StringBuilder.

-It is not perfect and some edge cases are missing.

 ## Support

 Below defines what is supported by inix.